(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 Steep two green tea bags in boiling water for about 15 minutes.
-Let the tea cool down and use it to flush the ears twice a day.
+Let the tea cool down and use it to flush the ears twice a day.2.
+Vinegar Ear Wash

 A 1:1 mix of vinegar (organic apple cider vinegar or white vinegar) and water can also be used to flush the ears regularly (once or twice monthly) to keep your pet's ears clean and bug free.

-Note, however, that if your dog's ears are inflamed, the vinegar stings and can cause pain to the dog.
+Note, however, that if your dog's ears are inflamed, the vinegar stings and can cause pain to the dog.3.
+GSE Ear Wash

 Add 4-10 drops of GSE with ½ oz of 100% pure aloe vera juice or witch hazel.
 Use it to clean the ears 2-3 times a day.

-Natural dietary supplements, such as digestive enzymes, antioxidants, probiotics, and essential fatty acids, are the basic essentials for treating chronic dog ear infections from the inside out.
+Natural dietary supplements, such as digestive enzymes, antioxidants, probiotics, and essential fatty acids, are the basic essentials for treating chronic dog ear infections from the inside out.1.
+Fatty Acids

-Essential Omega-3 fatty acids should be given to your dog as a daily supplement, not only for general health management, but especially for boosting the immune system and controlling inflammation.
+Essential Omega-3 fatty acids should be given to your dog as a daily supplement, not only for general health management, but especially for boosting the immune system and controlling inflammation.2.
+Antioxidants

 Antioxidants can help reduce free radical damage to cells, which has been implicated in a wide array of serious health issues, such as ear infections.
-Vitamins A, C and E are good antioxidants.
+Vitamins A, C and E are good antioxidants.3.
+Digestive Enzymes

 Digestive enzymes can help the body digest and absorb food better.
-Better digestion can also help keep inflammatory processes in check.
+Better digestion can also help keep inflammatory processes in check.4.
+Probiotics